Thousands cross Sydney Harbour Bridge ahead of Women's World Cup

-SYDNEY : Thousands of football fans crossed the Sydney Harbour Bridge on Sunday to mark the start of a 25-day countdown to the Women's World Cup, which is being co-hosted by Australia.
+SYDNEY: Thousands of football fans crossed the Sydney Harbour Bridge on Sunday (Jun 25) to mark the start of a 25-day countdown to the Women's World Cup, which is being co-hosted by Australia.

 The Antipodean nation is putting on the quadrennial tournament with New Zealand in July and August across nine cities.